Saudi authorities detain activist after court appearance: wife

 "I went to those in charge at the Interior Ministry and they said I can meet him two weeks from now," she added.

-Interior Ministry spokesman Major General Mansour al-Turki said the arrest "was by a court order" and referred further questions to the Justice Ministry, where no officials could immediately be reached.
+Interior Ministry spokesman Major General Mansour al-Turki said his arrest on Tuesday "was by a court order" and referred further questions to the Justice Ministry, where no officials could immediately be reached.

-International human rights groups and activists in Saudi Arabia say authorities in the U.S.-allied kingdom have launched a new campaign to curb political, religious and social dissent in the birthplace of Islam.
+International human rights groups and activists in Saudi Arabia say the U.S.-allied kingdom has launched a new drive to curb political, religious and social dissent.
 The government denies there is any crackdown.

 Abu al-Khair is founder and director of an organization named the Monitor of Human Rights in Saudi Arabia.